pymor/pymor/docs/source/technical_overview.rst

     algorithms for |solving| the given problem, returning |VectorArrays|
     from the |solution_space|.
 The solution can be |cached|, s.t. subsequent solving of the problem for the same |parameter values| reduces to looking up the solution in pyMOR's cache.
+To get an overview, which methods can be cached in pyMOR, use :func:`~pymor.core.cache.print_cached_methods`.

     While special model classes may be implemented which make use of the specific types of operators they contain (e.g. using some external